Neelayaswanth/camera-touch-game/README.md

 - **Star Size**: Choose from 4 different sizes
 - **Difficulty Scaling**: Speed increases with each level
 - **Visual Preferences**: Different colored stars per level

+## Contributing

+Feel free to contribute to this project by:
+- Reporting bugs
+- Suggesting new features
+- Improving the web version
+- Adding new levels or game modes

+## License

+This project is open source and available under the MIT License.

 Enjoy the game! 🎮